awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-config-setup.md

 IDT for AWS IoT Greengrass V2 provides Docker qualification tests to validate that your devices can use the AWS\-provided [Docker application manager](docker-application-manager-component.md) component to download Docker container images that you can run using custom Docker container components\.
 For information about creating custom Docker components, see [Run a Docker container](run-docker-container.md)\.

 To run Docker qualification tests, your devices under test must meet the following requirements to deploy the Docker application manager component\.
-+ <a name="docker-engine-requirement"></a>[Docker Engine](https://docs.docker.com/engine/) 1\.9\.1 or later installed on your Greengrass core device\.
-Version 20\.10 is the latest version that is verified to work with the connector\.
-You must install Docker directly on the core device before you deploy custom components that run Docker containers\.
++ <a name="docker-engine-requirement"></a>[Docker Engine](https://docs.docker.com/engine/) 1\.9\.1 or later installed on the Greengrass core device\.
+Version 20\.10 is the latest version that is verified to work with the AWS IoT Greengrass Core software\.
+You must install Docker directly on the core device before you deploy components that run Docker containers\.
 + <a name="docker-daemon-requirement"></a>The Docker daemon started and running on the core device before you deploy this component\.
 + <a name="docker-user-permissions-requirement"></a>The system user that runs a Docker container component must have root or administrator permissions, or you must configure Docker to run it as a non\-root or non\-admistrator user\.
   + On Linux devices, you can add a user to the `docker` group to call `docker` commands without `sudo`\.